SamerAlsayegh/node-steam-bot-manager/README.md

 # About
-A bot management tool for [Steam Community](http://www.steamcommunity.com) built using NodeJS backend.
+A bot management tool for [Steam Community](http://www.steamcommunity.com) built with NodeJS.
+Allows users to customize bot actions to the needs of their websites.
+Whether you are looking for bots to message users when an in-game report occurs, or invite users to your group when they join your server, this tool offers a powerful & easy API.